MochaMothMedia/Final-Inventory/readme.md

 Follow the steps [Here](https://github.com/FedoraDevStudios/Installation-Unity) to add this package to your Unity project using this package's URL.

 ##### NSubstitute
-Grab [NSubstitute from NuGet](https://www.nuget.org/packages/NSubstitute).
-Extract the zip and grab `NSubstitute.dll` and add it to your project `Assets/Plugins` folder.
+Grab [NSubstitute from NuGet](https://www.nuget.org/packages/NSubstitute/2.0.3).
+Change the filetype from nupkg to zip.
+Extract the zip and grab `NSubstitute.dll` from `/lib/net45` and add it to your project `Assets/Plugins` folder.

 After Unity reloads, you can open the TestRunner window `Window > General > Test Runner` and `Run All` to ensure everything works properly.